surajkewat72/cpp-dsa-sheet-testing/CONTRIBUTING.md

 If you're new to open source, don't hesitate to ask for guidance — we're here to help!

+### 🔄 Sync Your Fork (Avoid Merge Conflicts)

+To avoid merge conflicts, keep your fork updated:

+- Go to your forked repository on GitHub.
+- If it’s behind the original repo, you’ll see a **“Sync fork”** button.

+- Click it → then **“Update branch”**.

+✅ That’s it!
+Your fork is now up to date 🎉

+> 🔍 Note: If you don’t see the button, your fork is already updated.

 ## To run locally

 ### 1. Install Dependencies